azofeifa/FStitch/README.md

 ##FStitch segment
-FStitch segment follows from FStitch train and takes as input the TrainingParameterOutFile (from above, \</path/to/anyName.out>) as input, along with the originally BedGraph file.
+FStitch segment follows from FStitch train and takes as input the TrainingParameterOutFile (from above, \</path/to/anyName.out>) as input, along with the original BedGraph file.
 A description of the parameters for FStitch segment are given below

 |Flag|Type|Desription|
 |----|----|----------|